HAVE been forced to acquire or relearn a range of skills during my overlanding adventures.

 My cooking skills were put to the test in Africa and on the less frequent cook groups around South America, while camping – once avoided at all costs – has become second nature.
 Even something worth savouring.

-My linguistic skills, never fluent despite a French A-Level pass which is being dragged out with differing results in French Guiana, have been put to the test in a range of languages.
+My linguistic skills, never fluent despite an A-Level pass which is being dragged out with differing results in French Guiana, have been put to the test in a range of languages.
 Normally mangled.

 Must stop replying to people in the language from the previous country.